How to unlock your cell / mobile phone

-Some will do this with a code, similar to the online services but they will do it for you.
-Others will use an USB cable to attach it to a computer and some specialist software.
+Some will do this with code, similar to the online services but they will do it for you.
+Others will use a USB cable to attach it to a computer and some specialist software.
 You can also buy the equipment to manually unlock your phone yourself online, although it could be expensive.

 Is there any value in paying to unlock a cell phone?

 If you are keen on unlocking your phone, make sure it is worth the price you pay to unlock it by having the freedom to switch networks.